AlbanESIEE/BPA-DE2--Digital-Electronics-/lab2/lab2/test/README.md

  - `LED_PEDESTRIANS_RED` *(led red for pedestrians)* to a digital pin (that we will configure in output).
 Here, I have chosen `PB2`.
  - `LED_PEDESTRIANS_GREEN` *(led green for pedestrians)* to a digital pin (that we will configure in output).
 Here, I have chosen `PB1`.
  - `PUSH_BUTTON`*(the push-button for pedestrians)* to an analog pin (configured in input).
 Here, I connected it to `PC0`.

+In the following pinout diagram of the Arduino UNO (based on a microcontroller ATMEGA328P), we can see the location of `PB5` to `PB1`and `PC0` pins I used.
+>Please note I made the electrical diagram on EasyEda (software to create electricals diagrams and PCBs routing), so I didn't represent the Arduino Board but the Atmega328P microcontroller.

 ![Pinout-UNOrev3_latest](https://user-images.githubusercontent.com/114081879/194305483-f8924e3c-08c0-4ced-933a-794cdd1d37e3.png)